-1 seconds after any contact with someone who is unwell.
-Any members of staff who have helped someone with symptoms should be vigilant for symptoms and self-isolate and arrange a PCR test if they become symptomatic Staff / pupil or parents / carers are requested to inform the school as soon as they receive their test result (positive or negative).
-If the PCR test comes back positive, the individual should follow Stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection Where the staff member / pupil tests negative, they can return to their setting when they are medically fit to do so.
-All teaching/classroom activities; early years, primary and secondary (see also section on 'Shared Learning Spaces/practical teaching below) Contracting coronavirus - staff and pupils, passing onto vulnerable persons Н Classrooms are well ventilated A suitable cleaning schedule is in place for desks/chairs/equipment (minimum twice a day) Staff supervise hand hygiene arrangements for younger children and those with additional needs.
+In respect of the Omicron variant of COVID-19, all individuals who have been identified as a close contact of a suspected or confirmed case of the Omicron variant, irrespective of vaccination status and age, will be contacted and required to self-isolate immediately and asked to book a PCR test.
+Close contacts will be informed by the local health protection team or NHS Test and Trace if they fall into this category and will be provided with advice about self-isolation.
+All teaching/classroom activities; early years, primary and secondary (see also section on 'Shared Learning Spaces/practical teaching below) Contracting coronavirus - staff and pupils, passing onto vulnerable persons H Classrooms are well ventilated [see specific section on ventilation] A suitable cleaning schedule is in place for desks/chairs/equipment (minimum twice a day) Staff supervise hand hygiene arrangements for younger children and those with additional needs.
 Measures are in place to ensure more independent older pupils are following good hygiene practices.
 Pupils are asked to report if they become unwell and staff informally monitor for presence of symptoms.
-The school protocol for persons becoming symptomatic on site is followed No sharing of stationery (pens, pencils) L Review Schools: coronavirus operational guidance Actions for early years and childcare providers during the coronavirus (COVID-19) outbreak Breakfast and after-school provision are provided [delete if appropriate or record arrangements in separate Covid risk assessment for these activities] Protective measures for holiday and after-school clubs, and other out-of-school settings during the coronavirus
+The school protocol for persons becoming symptomatic on site is followed [add link to document or refer to separate part of risk assessment] No sharing of stationery (pens, pencils) L Review Schools: coronavirus operational guidance Actions for early years and childcare providers during the coronavirus (COVID-19) outbreak Breakfast and after-school provision are provided [delete if appropriate or record arrangements in separate Covid risk assessment for these activities] Protective measures for holiday and after-school clubs, and other out-of-school settings during the coronavirus (COVID-19) outbreak Science - practical work is in line with CLEAPSS Guide to doing practical